itsmoosh/g3m3/readme_input.md

-﻿NOTE: many of these pre-date me, and I never updated the var names - confusion expected
+﻿NOTE: many of these pre-date me (MAT), and I never updated the var names - confusion expected

 $ option
 tmax - duration in seconds of physical time for single call to executable